Insights

 first party data use cases

-Companies that move up the maturity ladder on their way to become truly omnichannel, are able to manage and deliver personalized customer journeys by:
+Companies that move up the maturity ladder on their way to becoming truly omnichannel, are able to manage and deliver personalized customer journeys by:

 • Enhancing their first-party data with predictions from AI-powered models that support the different marketing activation activities